 Meanwhile, one of the French exiles in Britain is the former actress Marguerite St Just, now Lady Blakeney, married to the foppish Sir Percy.
 She has a guilty secret, for it was some injudicious words of hers that sent an aristocrat to the guillotine.
 But her secret has spread, Sir Percy has found out and – since they’re both too proud to talk about what actually happened – it’s caused him to become cold toward her.
 In return, she’s come to despise him.
 In short, they’ve fallen out of love with each other.

-The one person Marguerite can count on is her brother, Armand, so when the French ambassador to London, Citizen Chauvelin, tells her that he’s been arrested, she agrees to do anything in order to save him.
+The one person Marguerite can count on is her brother, Armand, so when the French ambassador to London, Citizen Chauvelin, tells her that he’s been arrested back in France, she agrees to do anything in order to save him.
 The price for Armand’s safety turns out to be her co-operation in identifying the Scarlet Pimpernel.
 She pays that price, and then discovers to her horror that she’s betrayed her own husband.
 Because it transpires that Sir Percy himself is the Scarlet Pimpernel.
 He’s not really a brainless dandy after all, he’s not ‘the sleepiest, dullest, most British Britisher that had ever set a pretty woman yawning’; he only dons that guise to conceal his undercover activities.

-It may be too late to save Sir Percy, since he’s already sailed for France on yet another mission, but Marguerite resolves to do everything she can, and prepares to follow him: ‘It will be a race between Chauvelin and me across the Channel to-night,’ she declares, ‘and the prize – the life of the Scarlet Pimpernel.’
+It may already be too late to save Sir Percy, since he’s already sailed for France on yet another mission, but Marguerite resolves to do everything she can, and prepares to follow him: ‘It will be a race between Chauvelin and me across the Channel to-night,’ she declares, ‘and the prize – the life of the Scarlet Pimpernel.’